The Pretender: Island of the Haunted

-The Pretender: Island of the Haunted is an American made-for-television action-drama film and the second and final of The Pretender franchise of movies starring Michael T. Weiss as a professor searching for a mysterious artifact.
+The Pretender: Island of the Haunted is an American made-for-television action-drama film and the second and final of The Pretender franchise of movies starring Michael T. Weiss, as a professor searching for a mysterious artifact.
 The television film was released on American cable channel TNT on December 10, 2001.

 Plot

-The film begins with Jarod working as a professor and searching for a mysterious artifact.
-Both he and Ms. Parker received e-mails containing a photograph of their mothers standing side by side at the end of the previous film, and it is revealed that the artifact Jarod is searching for appears in the photograph, engraved on a wall behind the two women.
+The film begins with Jarod (Michael T. Weiss) working as a professor and searching for a mysterious artifact.
+Both he and Ms. Parker (Andrea Parker) received e-mails containing a photograph of their mothers standing side by side at the end of the previous film, and it is revealed that the artifact Jarod is searching for appears in the photograph, engraved on a wall behind the two women.
 Jarod's search leads him to a shopkeeper who shows Jarod a small hidden compartment below his store, where the picture of his mother and Mrs. Parker was apparently taken.
 The shopkeeper believes the shop to be haunted, as occult worship once took place there, and tells Jarod that the engraving on the wall is evidence of this.
-Meanwhile, Ms. Parker visits the store and leaves with a small doll, then returns to the centre, where she shows the doll to Angelo.
-Angelo goes into a fit, drawing a perfect picture of the engraving, and then draws a picture of an old monastery, calling it an "Evil Place" and chanting 'Evil People, Evil Place' repeatedly.
+Meanwhile, Ms. Parker visits the store and leaves with a small doll, then returns to The Centre, where she shows the doll to Angelo.
+Angelo goes into a fit, drawing a perfect picture of the engraving, and then draws a picture of an old monastery, calling it an "Evil Place" and chanting "evil people, evil place" repeatedly.
 The monastery is on the Isle of the Haunted, where Jarod has gone to find his mother.
 Ms. Parker follows.